webwallet/api-old/README.md

 ### A digital wallet specification for the Web.

 ## Abstract
 This specification defines a RESTful API for the creation of digital wallets, issuance of virtual currencies and processing of transactions on the Web.
-The API is built around the concept of money as information about debts in the form of IOUs, and the use of cryptographically-signed messages to represent those IOUs.
+The API is built around the notion of money as information about debts in the form of IOUs, and the use of cryptographically signed messages to represent those IOUs.

 ## Contents
 - API Overview